Randname666/xboxoneresearch-wiki/xbox-virtual-drive.md

 To make sure the package is authenticated by Microsoft and not tampered with the console just needs to verify the signature of the header-hash, verify the top-most hash tree hash and then verify that each hash in the hash tree matches up with the actual hash.
 This is similar to the way STFS packages were secured on the Xbox 360, however instead of having the hash tables scattered around the file (as with STFS) they're instead stored before the data actually begins.

-The data blocks inside XVD files are also secured with customized AES-128-CTR encryption (the encrypted data is then used for the hashes), with XVC packages the Xbox One either retrieves the encryption key over Xbox Live or retrieves it from the game disc, however it seems that the keys from these methods don't work as CIK keys.
+The data blocks inside XVD files are also secured with AES-XTS encryption (the encrypted data is then used for the hashes), with XVC packages the Xbox One either retrieves the encryption key over Xbox Live or retrieves it from the game disc, however it seems that the keys from these methods don't work as CIK keys.
 It's assumed that these keys are obfuscated/encrypted in some way (possibly with the retail ODK in the same way that the encrypted CIK in non-XVC files is encrypted?)

 Non-XVC files use an ODK which appears to be static for all XVDs (but differs between retail/devkits ?), this key is used to decrypt the encrypted CIK in the XVD header, the decrypted CIK is then used to decrypt the XVD data.